 Create an online profile with Rehome.Adoptapet.com.
-It is free, easy to use, and will get your pet’s profile in front of thousands of potential adopters.
+It’s easy to use and will get your pet’s profile in front of thousands of potential adopters.
 Adopters who are searching for pets on adoptapet.com will see your pet’s profile in their search results.

 Spread the word, and don’t be shy!
 You never know who may be looking to adopt their new pet.
 You can even take your dog out on walks with an “Adopt Me” harness or bandana to attract potential adopters.
 Be patient and don’t lose hope.
 The right family is out there!

 A rescue group may be willing to take in your pet.
 Georgia SPOT Society has a list of rescue groups in the Atlanta area.
 Many of these organizations are composed of volunteers with limited resources, so if possible offer a donation to help cover food, shelter, and especially medical expenses.
 Please be patient when waiting for a return call as it may take a few days.

 Every donation helps us keep people & pets together.